Garden-AI/garden/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

 How did you test this?
 If a reviewer pulled this branch down and wanted to kick the tires, how would they do so?

+## Documentation

+Does this PR update any docs pages?
+Should it?